 Joe Klinkhoff got involved with Suppers at the suggestion of a doctor friend who was familiar with the program and had attended the training as well.
 Joe has been cooking since he's been old enough to stand at a stove and help, and more recently has taught foodie-type classes in a fairly regular but relaxed social manner.
 Joe has 30 years in food service and LOVES food!
 Each Suppers meeting has been an adventure, and through them -- and their signature, Suppers-style experiments -- Joe has lost weight and has been feeling better and healthier all the time.

 Karen Rose Tank is a Certified Health and Nutrition Coach who empowers people living with diabetes and other blood sugar issues to take control of their health and proactively manage their blood sugars.
-Having lived with type 1 diabetes for 18 years, her coaching comes from a place of compassion and empathy for those living with chronic disease.
+Diagnosed with type 1 diabetes in 1996, her coaching comes from a place of compassion and empathy for those living with chronic disease.
 In addition to Suppers, Karen leads a Princeton branch of another non-profit support group for women with diabetes, Diabetes Sisters.

 Mireille Delman grew up in France where the social and pleasurable aspect of food is very important.
 After some personal health challenges, she started paying attention to a lifestyle more conducive to healing.
 Living on a mini-farm enables her to do that.
 Mireille is also the co-founder and a board member of the West Windsor Community Farmers' Market, a Holistic Health Counselor and a Yoga Therapy practitioner.
 She supports Suppers because it "is a unique program, not bound to any commercial agenda, that gives people the much-needed education, tools and direct experience about how to be well and live in greater balance."